alexander-pick/yatebts-builder/README.md

 # Contact Info

-You can contact me via twitter at `@alexander_pick` or at mostodon via `@alxhh@infosec.exchange` if you are interested to chat about the project.
+You can contact me via twitter at `@alexander_pick` or at mastodon via `@alxhh@infosec.exchange` if you are interested to chat about the project or basebands in general.

 Please fill bug reports and feature requests here at github.
 Valeuable pull requests are welcome if they match the license.

 Software is provided as-is, without any warranty and under MIT License.